AJEvbank/Kmeans-Project/README.txt

 "THE RESULT IS NOT CORRECT".
 The program will also output the number of points checked by the kmeans search algorithm.

-* - This value must be divisible by four in the parallelized version, but in this version it is not necessary for it to be divisible by four.
+* - This value must be divisible by four in this version.